 What is the Sea Level Rise Knowledge Programme?

-The Sea Level Rise Knowledge Programme that was set up in 2019 focuses primarily on the impact of a rising sea level on flood risk management (coastal base, flood defence systems), and on the freshwater supply (salinisation issues).
-It also considers its impact on our economy (particularly the ports and the shipping sector), on the use of space (such as housing and leisure facilities), on agriculture, and on nature/ecology.
-The following goals have been formulated for the Sea Level Rise Knowledge Programme:
+The Sea Level Rise Knowledge Programme that was launched in 2019 focuses primarily on the impact of sea level rise on flood risk management (coastal foundation, flood defences), and on freshwater supplies (salinisation issues), but also on the impacts on our economy (particularly ports and shipping), land use (including housing and leisure facilities), agriculture, and nature/ecology.
+The objectives of the Sea Level Rise Knowledge Programme are:

-- minimising the uncertainties regarding the developments on Antarctica and the associated rise in sea level for the Netherlands;
+- to establish a clearer picture about developments in Antarctica and the associated sea level rise for the Netherlands;

-- mapping out the extent to which the current Delta Decisions and Preferential Strategies are tenable and expandable in order to keep the coastal foundations, the flood defences, and the freshwater supply up to par in the event of a more extreme rise in sea level;
+- to determine the extent to which the current Delta Decisions and preferred strategies are tenable and flexible so that the coastal foundation, the flood defences, and the freshwater supplies can be maintained in a proper condition in a context of more extreme sea level rise;